jtendo/confetti/README.md

 Contribute!
 -----------
 Feel encouraged to spot bugs/poor code and implement new sexy features.

-Also, remember to add yourself to the ``-authors`` where appropriate!
+Also, make sure, you add yourself to the ``authors`` where appropriate!
 Thanks.